adamistheanswer/gatsby-starter-baysik-blog/README.md

 Your site is now running at `http://localhost:8000`!

 Note: You'll also see a second link: `http://localhost:8000/___graphql`.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).

+# Changelog

+All notable changes to this project will be documented in this file.

+## [2.0.0] - 2020-07-01

+### Added

+- Lunr Local Search
+- MDX for embedding React components into individual blog posts

+### Changed
+- Almost everything

+## [1.0.0] - 2019-11-01

+- Initial Release

+# Todo

+- [] Quickstart Guide
+- [] User can setup mostly from gatsby-config
+- [] Social Icons & Dev Icons improve implimentation
+- [] Trim the fat!